 The Indus Dictionary Project

-This is a pictograph of an insect.
-There is a point of light at each corner of the character area.
+This is a stylised pictograph of an insect which has been combined with a point of light at each corner of the character area.
 Each corner represents a cardinal direction, and a point of light signifies that something is true.
-Hence, for the insects in question something is true in every direction, in other words always.
-The species of insect can only be determined from the context, which for inscription M-975 is the quality of a dye.
-Thus, the translation is: lac extract always.
+Hence, for the insects in question something is true regardless of the position of the sun in the sky, in other words always.
+The species of insect can be determined from the context, which for inscription M-975 is the quality of a dye.
+Thus, the translation is 'lac extract always'.

 Mohenjo-daro: Seal: M-975 a: Sayid Ghulam Mustafa Shah and Asko Parpola, 1991: Corpus of Indus Seals and Inscriptions: Volume 2: Page 95: Collections in Pakistan: Suomalainen Tiedeakatemia.